groundxai/groundx-sdks/docs/document-understanding.md

           "json": [ // Element text, reformatted into JSON format, for "table" and "figure" elements only "object" // Auto-generated JSON object describing a section of the information within the "table" or "figure" ],
-          "narrative": [ // Element text, reformatted into narrative format, for "table" and "figure" elements only "string" // Auto-generated narrative description of a section of the information within the "table" or "figure" ],
+          "multimodalUrl": "string", // Element image, for multimodal processing "table" and "figure" elements only "narrative": [ // Element text, reformatted into narrative format, for "table" and "figure" elements only "string" // Auto-generated narrative description of a section of the information within the "table" or "figure" ],